 Aspirates or biopsy of affected tissues is usually diagnostic

-Above: Liver histopathology of generalized lymphoma.
+Liver histopathology of generalised lymphoma.
 The normal liver architecture is obliterated by tumour cells – note the wide variation in size and morphology of the tumour cells

 Immunostaining can be used if it is hard to differentiate lymphoma from chronic inflammation with reactive lymphocytes.
 A variety of types of lymphocytes (polyclonal population) supports inflammation, whilst a single type (monoclonal population) supports neoplasia